ntotten-kainos/JobApplication-MVC-GDS-App/README.md

 4. As Type select ‘xUnit’ in the dropdown
 5. Make sure that the Target Framework is net8.0
 6. Give your test project a name
 7. Make sure that it is being created in the correct project directory
-8. Once is is created, go to the Web App Project directory and find the Test folder than was created in it
-9. Right click the folder and select ‘Exclude’
-10. Build and run the Web App to make sure it is working
+8. Build and run the Web App to make sure it is working
-11. Then run your tests by right clicking on it and selecting run tests
+9. Then run your tests by right clicking on them in the solution explorer and selecting run tests

 ## Step 4: Add GDS precompiled assets to your project